linkedin/rest.li/get_started.md

 ## Build

-Pegasus uses [Gradle](http://www.gradle.org/) as the build system.
-The following points summarize some basic tasks you can do:
+Rest.li uses [Gradle](http://www.gradle.org/) as the build system.
+The following points summarize some basic tasks that can be run:

 1. Build (implies test)